If you need to contact the Nursery with any questions or queries, please email: firstname.lastname@example.org

 In the summer term we start our transition to aid the children’s move to their chosen school.
 If your child is staying at Richmond our process runs throughout the summer term.

-- Summer 1: All reception staff visit weekly forming relationships with the children.
+- Summer 1: Reception staff visit weekly forming relationships with the children.

-- Summer 2: All children visit reception weekly, becoming familiar with their new environment.
+- Summer 2: All children visit reception regularly, becoming familiar with their new environment.

 If your child is moving to another school from Nursery, your chosen school will contact you and us to inform of their transition process